-It seems that the California State has become accustomed to making the Canal Zone a trysting spot at each yearly visit.
+It seems that the California state has become accustomed to making the Canal Zone a trysting spot at each yearly visit.
 Last year it was Balboa that got the break; this year it was Cristobal.
 The chiselers have caught on to the fact and will probably be expecting us next year, but we'll fool 'em; we won't be there.

 The only really unpleasant thing about the Canal Zone is the heat.
-A Torrential rain on a steaming deck; heat that is intolerable when dress-The bleached out remains of a four masted wreck; able things that cannot be endured, Palm-studded beaches with crashing surf; the cadet corps endured it anyway.
+A Torrential rain on a steaming deck; heat that is intolerable when dressed in blues, but like most intolerable things that cannot be endured, the cadet corps endured it anyway.
 A few, in desperation, sought the refuge of the Y.M.C.A.'s swimming pool; others begged off complaining that it was too hot to undress, and amused themselves by bargaining with the merchants, even though they were broke.
 However, a few cadets got "sucked in" as they always will.
 Jeff Durham finally bought some kind of a table cloth, or bridge set or something.
 Five dollars was the original price, and Jeff, after much beefing, finally bought the thing for three dollars.
 It was probably only worth one dollar, but Jeff seemed satisfied as he jewed the chiseler down two dollars, which everybody thought was good for him.